michaelbzhu/oskibot/README.md

 # OskiBot - An all-purpose chatbot for UC Berkeley students
 **Inspired by Oski, the best collegiate mascot in America**

-**Created at CalHacks 6.0, won the Cisco API Challenge and Transposit API Challenge**
+**Created at CalHacks 6.0, won the Cisco API Challenge and Major League Hacking Transposit API Challenge**

 **Devpost Project Link: https://devpost.com/software/oskibot-uc-berkeley-course-recommendation-chatbot**